Your pet wants you to read our newsletter. (Then give them a treat.)

 Traveling with a pet can be a massively rewarding experience when done right.
 Enjoying a new place is a whole lot more fun if you have your loyal companion with you, and bringing your pup along removes the need to worry about kennel conditions, dog sitters, or how much you’ll miss your pooch.
 Though traveling with a dog is fairly easy to navigate, the process does become more complicated if your canine is too large to travel in-cabin.
-We spoke with an expert, Dr. John Iovino, DVM, to learn some tips for traveling with any pups under or around 20 pounds who can fit in an underseat carrier.
+We spoke with an expert, Dr. John Iovino, DVM, to learn some tips for traveling with any pups under or around 20 pounds who can fit in an under-seat carrier.

 Choose a carrier